Developing your customer service team members and keeping them happy doesn’t necessarily need to involve approaching the CFO for additional budget.

 I resisted specialization of our agents for quite some time, because I thought it would mean allowing some team members to lose the ability to do certain things and that they would be “lost” when it came to helping deal with the backlog.

 When we eventually developed the first specialized roles, it turned out to be an unfounded fear.
 The added benefit of somebody who knows the general stuff and has developed specialized skills has proven to be a worthwhile model.

+Allowing people to go deep into the subject matter enables them to take more pride in their work.
 For example, we’ve had success with dedicating agents to conversations with new trial users, who tend to require less hardcore technical knowledge but who appreciate quick replies and can do with an extra dose of empathy and patience when contacting us for the first time.

 Other specializations might include conversation subject categories (billing, data migration, account setup), product features, channel (chat, email, phone), technical categories (API, integrations, mobile apps, etc.).
 Once we started brainstorming, we came up with more options than anyone had expected, and that is likely true for anyone who goes through a similar exercise.

 What’s maybe most important of all — those specific areas tend to improve rapidly, once particular people start taking ownership and developing in-depth knowledge of the area of expertise.